genejr/dm-list/README.md

 A list item template that allows one to build a series of lists in a consistent manner.

 ## Why?
 In designing my application I had an administration view that was a series of tabs.
 Each tab was identical in structure to the others visually.
 The only real changes were the columns displayed and the form for data entry and editing.
-After my second rund of changes to the way the list worked I decided it was time to make a re-usable temmplate and associated methods.  dm-list was born.
+After my second round of changes to the way the list worked I decided it was time to make a re-usable template and associated methods.  dm-list was born.

 ### Components
 Each of the following sections details a component and how it's used.